 Mask acne, AKA “maskne” as we’ve coined the term, is not something we’ve ever had to think about before COVID-19.
 Although masks are doing an excellent job of protecting ourselves and others, they may also cause irritation to our skin (especially for those of us with chronic skin conditions such as acne, eczema and psoriasis).

 First of all, let’s define what “maskne” even is!
 You may be noticing small red bumps or cystic lesions appear on your cheeks and jawline where your mask falls.
 That happens because our skin cells normally shed throughout the day, but as we wear a mask, these shedding cells have nowhere to go and may get stuck or clogged in our pores, leading to inflammation or simply the appearance of more blackheads and whiteheads.
 On top of this, our lower cheeks and jawline have a lot of sebaceous glands (oil glands), which is why for those of us who menstruate, we may notice hormonal acne in these areas closer to the times of our periods (yeah, another thing to be aware of!).

 Top 5 Ways to Reduce Mask Acne!

-Choose a mask made with natural fibers such as a cotton or silk lining.
+- Choose a mask made with natural fibres such as cotton or silk lining.
 These are less likely to irritate your skin and cause pulling.
-Make sure your mask sits comfortably on your face to avoid having to readjust, or causing friction which can damage the skin
+Make sure your mask sits comfortably on your face to avoid having to readjust or causing friction which can damage the skin

 I hope this blog was helpful!
 Let me know in the comments what you do to decrease acne caused by your face mask!